jkcfg/kubernetes/examples/chart/README.md

 it is called with, fills in the defaults, then runs those through the template (and sends them off to be applied to the cluster).

-The `chart(...)` library procedure used here does the same work.
+The `chart(...)` function used in these examples (via generateChart, in the first example) does the same work.
 It takes a "template" function that generates resources as JavaScript values, given the instantiation values; it gathers the values given on the command line, fills in the defaults, and runs the template function to generate the resources, which it prints to stdout as YAML docs.

 Taking these bits one by one ..